jogi-k/micro-controllers-part3-/slides.md

 * A lot of differences in the libraries
 * Main difference visible : Provides a "real" *USB-Drive*
 * Can be used with *any* editor
-* mu_edit is preffered, offers some capabilities
+* mu-editor is preffered, offers some capabilities

 ---